Exabyte-io/icet/doc/userguide/source/advanced_topics/wang_landau_simulations.rst

 In this simple example, we only need to set the energy spacing (``energy_spacing=1``).
-In the case of this very simple model, the energy spectrum is discret and the choice of the energy spacing is straightforward.
+In the case of this very simple model, the energy spectrum is discrete and the choice of the energy spacing is straightforward.
 While for arbitrary CEs the energy spectrum is technically discrete it is practically continuous and the choice of the energy sapcing requires more care as illustrated below.